 - 3. Check that the steering gear is centered and the tires are steered straight ahead with equal toe-in side to side.
 If either of these two conditions is not met, then adjust toe-in first before centering the steering gear.
-See Adjusting the Toe-In Section and refer to Spartan chassis service guidelines for centering the steering gear. - 4.
-Check that the lengths of the outer tie rods are equal to each other within 1/8".
+See Adjusting the Toe-In Section. - 4.
+Check that the lengths of the outer tie rods are equal to each other within 1/8 inch.
 If not, adjust lengths according to the adjusting the toe-in section before adjusting the steering stops. - 5.
 Turn the steering wheel until the steering stop bolt contacts the knuckle carrier or the steering wheel stops turning.
 Measure the turn angle of the wheel on the same side as the direction of turn. - 6.
-If the wheel turn angle differs from Spartan chassis guidelines then adjust as follows. - 7.
-Loosen the jam nut on the stop bolt. - 8.
-Turn the stop bolt until the specified wheel turn angle is achieved and the bolt head contacts the knuckle carrier. - 9.
+If the wheel turn angle differs from guidelines then adjust as follows. - 7.
+Loosen the jam nut on the stop bolt.

+- 8. Turn the stop bolt until the specified wheel turn angle is achieved and the bolt head contacts the knuckle carrier. - 9.
 Tighten the jam nut to 50-75 ft-lb.
 See Torque Table.